jaredible/CS4012-Project-1/README.md

 ## Getting Started

-You will need to clone this repository, build it with Maven, and deploy it to a Tomcat server.
+1. Clone this repository
+2. Build with Maven
+3. Deploy to a Tomcat server
+4. Use `reporter.sql` to create the database

 ## Use Case